codelucas/dotfiles/README.md

 - Uniform theme: solarized file and directory colors.
     * Please also see my [VIM configs here](https://github.com/codelucas/vimrc) to get VIM to be in a similar setting.
 - Beautiful command prompt, you may change the format
+- Beautiful OSX TextMate inspired Sublime 3 theme.
+I customized the syntax colors to be readable and easy on the eyes.
 - And many many more.. :)